Survey assessing prevalence of sexual assault, related harms opens to students

 Take the survey

-• Students who complete the survey by Dec.
-1 will receive a $10 deposit to their Buff OneCards or can donate the funds to the Basic Needs Center or the Graduate Student Emergency Aid Fund to help other students.
+- Students who complete the survey by Dec.
+1 will receive a $10 deposit to their Buff OneCards about a week after they have completed the survey or can donate the incentive to the Basic Needs Center or the Graduate Student Emergency Aid Fund to help other students.

 As an incentive and compensation for their time, students who complete the survey by Dec.
 1 can opt in to receive a $10 deposit on their Buff OneCard or donate the funds to the CU 麻豆影院 Basic Needs Center or the CU 麻豆影院 Graduate Student Emergency Aid Fund.